anchetaWern/Adios-belly-fat-project/wern.md

 # Diet

-I don't really plan my diet, I eat whatever is on the table.
-But I try to avoid fatty foods, eat fruit for every meal (usually banana), and stick to only one cup of rice.
-The plan is to add more protein (meat) and fiber (vegetables) into every meal and skip rice for 1 meal per day.
+- Eat more meat (protein source) but avoid the fat part
+- Eat more vegetables (vitamins, fiber source)
+- 1 cup of rice per meal (carbohydrates)
+- 1 fruit serving per meal (usually banana)

 # Others

-- Use standing desk for 4 hours a day, it burns 120 calories.
+- Use standing desk for 4-8 hours a day.
-- Laugh more, it burns 40 calories.